MuratYarali/DevOps/hands-on/Kubernetes/kubernetes-06-microservice-deployment-and-autoscaling/README.md

 Hit enter for command prompt

 while true; do wget -q -O- http://<puplic ip>:<port number of php-apache-service>; done

+or

+while true; do wget -q -O- http://php-apache-service; done
 ```

 Within a minute or so, we should see the higher CPU load by executing: